WillTheFarmer/http-logs-to-mysql/.github/CONTRIBUTING.md

 Until Ground Hog Day I am full-time on Python Code cleanup and NGINX formats.

-When starting project I thoroughly researched and tested all Apache log formats.
-I have not done any of that for NGINX other than read documentation.
-The repository data NGINX log files are from any NGINX server.
+Thoroughly researched and tested all Apache log formats.
+I have not done that for NGINX yet.
+I read documentation and several online sources.

-MySQL stored procedure code for NGINX are a stripped down copy of Apache code.
+NGINX standard access and error format log files in `/data/nginx_combined/` and `/data/nginx_error/` are from a NGINX server.

-Only code for combined.
-I stripped out other formats.
+MySQL stored procedure code for NGINX are stripped down copies of Apache twin.
+Contains only code required for `combined` format.

 `parse_acces_nginx.sql`, `import_access_nginx.sql`, `parse_error_nginx.sql`, `import_error_nginx.sql`